Royal Caribbean delays cruise ship return from maintenance work and shortens next sailing

 The Schooner Bar is a staple of the Royal Caribbean fleet, with live piano music each night of the cruise.
 It's a great place to sing along and have a drink.

 If you prefer something more laid back, check out the Blue Moon in the Viking Crown Lounge on Deck 14.
-There's wonderful views of the pool deck and area around you.
+There are wonderful views of the pool deck and area around you.

 Kids Club